RebeccaRamalho/twitter_clone_project/README.md

 ## Description

-Development of a simplified clone of Twitter in Node.js with a MySQL database that stores the data, while respecting the MVC architecture and including JWT authentication.
+Development of a simplified clone of Twitter in Node.js with a MySQL database, while respecting the MVC architecture and including JWT authentication.

 #### Technologies